 Showing all 10 results

-This little guide to buying your first trumpet, cornet, or flugel will help you get started as you begin your journey.
+This little guide to buying your first saxophone will help you get started as you begin your journey.
 There is much, much more to consider that what is written here – please contact us for expanded advice!

-Below this guide is a list of new and (sometimes) second-hand small brass instruments – perfect for the beginner.
+Below this guide is a list of new and second-hand saxophones which are perfect for the beginner.

-There are two main concerns when it comes to the condition of a small brass instrument:
+There are two main concerns when it comes to the condition of a saxophone:

-This is something to consider when buying a new horn.
+This is something you must accept when buying a new horn.
 It is also why buying from a repair workshop like Vanguard is a smart idea!
-A workshop will be able to set up a new instrument; it will ensure the slides are functioning as they should and the valves are operating freely.
+A workshop will be able to set up a new instrument; it will bend, level, and adjust the things that need to be bent, levelled, and adjusted.

-Tread carefully in the minefield that is the second-hand brass instrument market.
+Tread carefully in the minefield that is the second-hand saxophone market.
 As well as the potential issues remaining from the manufacturer, an old horn might have had a tough life.
 It may have been dropped off stage during a drunken jazz session or left rotting under a bed in a damp Wellington flat for ten years.

-If your budget only allows for a second-hand instrument, please consider the following:
+If your budget only allows for a second-hand instrument, please do the following:

-‘Yamaha’ or ‘Bach’ are brands you have heard of.
-‘Mirage’ or other names related to visual trickery are not brands you have heard of.
+‘Yamaha’ or ‘Selmer’ or ‘P Mauriat’ are brands you have heard of.
+‘Angel’ or ‘Stonerock’ are not brands you have heard of.
 Google if unsure.

-Bring your potential small brass instrument into a workshop (e.g. Vanguard Orchestral) to get it checked if possible.
-It is not fun buying a $200 Conn trumpet from somebody’s grandad and then learning that it needs $400 worth of work and doesn’t play in the right key.
+Bring the potential horn into a workshop (e.g. Vanguard Orchestral) to get it checked if possible.
+It is no good buying a $400 alto saxophone and then learning that it needs a $2000 overhaul.

-Some workshops (including us) sell instruments on behalf for people.
+Some workshops (including us) will sometimes sell instruments on behalf for people.
 These will generally be in good playing condition or will have the repair cost built into the price.

-Renting is a great, affordable way to start playing brass.
-It can let a new player know if they want to pursue something without committing to buying.
-Rental flugels may be difficult to come by, but you should have no problem finding a trumpet or even a cornet.
+Renting is a great, affordable way to start playing saxophone.
+It can let a new player know if they want to pursue the sax without committing to buying one.

-A bad horn can discourage a player.
-A good one can give a player years of joy!
+A bad instrument can discourage a player.
+A good instrument can bring year of joy!